Go Code Colorado CHALLENGE: Official Participant Rules 2018

 - Go Code Colorado reserves the right to disqualify any entry that is offensive, as determined by Go Code Colorado, in our sole discretion.
 Please ensure your entry is appropriate for all viewing audiences.

-- Each of the three winners will receive an award at the Final Competition.
-Winners will be awarded a package including cash award incentives, in-kind offers, investor connections, and a government contract with the Colorado Department of State.
-Each package is worth an average retail value of $25,000.
+- Each of the winners of the Final Competition will receive an award.
+Winners will be awarded a package including cash award incentives and in-kind offers.
+Each package is worth an average retail value of $15,000.
 The odds of winning depend on the number of registered participants.

 - Go Code Colorado reserves the right to assess your eligibility and compliance with these Official Participant Rules at any point during the event series.
 If Go Code Colorado requires any assistance in order to assess your compliance, you must promptly provide that assistance.
 If you do not provide the requested assistance in a timely manner, or if Go Code Colorado has reason to believe that you are not complying with the Official Participant Rules, you may be disqualified, in Go Code Colorado’s sole discretion.